-The Spring 2020 Professional Fellows Program is accepting application from October 15 to November 30 from Moroccan and Tunisian candidates.
+The Fall 2020 Professional Fellows Program is accepting application from January 2 to February 9 from Algeria, Egypt and Lebanon.

 Click here to learn more about our PFP Spring 2019 cohort's theme of economic empowerment.